Jumping straight in – what’s your key role and responsibilities?

 Digital Marketing Executive

-Working with the team to deliver marketing strategies and infuse brands with exciting, engaging content, Meg conjurs creative marketing collateral for clients, from social media sizzle to blogs, SEO, and PPC campaigns.
+Working with the team to deliver marketing strategies and infuse brands with exciting, engaging content, Meg conjures creative marketing collateral for clients, from strategy through to social media campaigns.

-With a strong journalistic background and a passion for arts and culture, Heather helps to deliver marketing strategies for an array of brands, from bilingual brands to overseas companies.
+With a strong journalistic background and a passion for arts and culture, Heather helps to deliver diverse projects for our clients utilising our team in addition to planning and managing SEO and PPC campaigns.

 Lead Website Developer